 The heart of the Sterling Valley Track is a short, hard to find section of technical single trail which descends from the flanks of Mt Murchison down into Rosebery, however if you start back near Tullah and tackle the climb up as well, then you'll be treated to a lovely one way ride.
 The route comes alive once every two years when the Wildside event is run, but otherwise it's sitting there waiting for those brave enough to try it.
 It's a track best enjoyed during the later summer months when it may have dried out a bit.

-This mountain bike route starts and finishes in Zeehan, and in between it manages to combine the fun of cycling a 100 metre tunnel, some great riding along an old tramway line and some awesome, though technical, riding out along old gravel 4WD trails along the foothills of Mt Heemskirk.
-Experienced riders will love the challenge this route provides, however even moderate riders who are prepared to walk a few sections will really enjoy this ride.
+This mountain bike route starts and finishes in Zeehan, and in between it manages to combine the fun of cycling through a 100 metre tunnel, some great riding along an old tramway line and some dedicate mountain bike trails heading back down into Zeehan (note opening in May 2019).